warteamx/rosarabbit/source/research/Neuropsychology.md

 title: Integrated Neuropsychological and Existential Framework for Mental Health
 ---

-# Integrated Neuropsychological and Existential Framework for Mental Health

 *(Targeting Chronic Depression, Anxiety, Addiction, IBS, and Narcissism in Adults 25–50)*

 ## Executive Summary